Routine vs. Rhythm

 With routine comes the comfort of familiarity and security; an aid to help make sense of the world around us and where we fit in.
 We feel safe when we know what will happen next.
 A shared structure to the day, week, month, seasons and year within a family or setting helps to build a community with collective experiences and hopes.
-Yet often a routine can feel rigid and stifling and loaded with expectations and time constraints.
+Yet often a routine can feel rigid and stifling and loaded with expectations and time constraints, rhythm is different.

 While I tried to gather more information about what rhythm was and whether it would work for our family I stumbled upon Eloise Rickman’s account on Instagram @mightymother_ and in turn her fabulously informative blog Frida Be Mighty.
 Eloise was re-running an online course called Rhythm in the Home.
 A course that would help me understand what rhythm is and how to implement it in our home.
 I found the course truly inspirational (I’m not being paid to promote this course – I just genuinely found it incredibly helpful).
 Click on the links above if you’d like to find out more about the course.